Running Commands With R#

 Assignment Operator#

 <- is the assignment operator.
 It assigns values on the right to objects on the left.
 So, after executing x <- 3, the value of x is 3.
 The arrow can be read as 3 goes into x.
 For historical reasons, you can also use = for assignments, but not in every context.
-Because of the slight differences in syntax, it is good practice to use always <- for assignments, except when specifying the values of arguments in functions, when only = should be used, see below.
+Because of the slight differences in syntax, it is good practice to always use <- for assignments, except when specifying the values of arguments in functions, when only = should be used (see below).
 In RStudio, typing Alt + - (push Alt at thesame time as the - key) will write <- in a single keystroke.

 Activity: Assigning Values to Variables#